 Credit risk is the risk of financial loss to the Bank, if a customer or counterparty to a financial instrument fails to meet its contractual obligations and arises principally from the Bank's loans and advances to customers and other banks and investment debt securities.
-For risk management reporting purposes, the Bank considers and consolidates all elements of credit risk exposure, such as, individual obligor default risk, country and sector risk.
+For risk management reporting purposes, the Bank considers and consolidates all elements of credit risk exposure, such as individual obligor default risk, country and sector risks.

 The Bank has established the credit management policies and procedures that comply with the framework established by the parent bank and all of the standards, as determined by the governing regulatory bodies in Canada.
 The Board has delegated responsibility for the management of credit risk to the Credit Committee established by the management of the Bank.
-A separate Credit Risk Management Department, reporting to the Credit Committee and Chief Risk Officer, is responsible for oversight of the Bank's credit risk, including:
+A separate Credit Risk Management Department, reporting to the Credit Committee and a Senior Executive Vice President is responsible for oversight of the Bank's credit risk, including:

 - Formulating credit policies within the framework established by the parent bank and in consultation with the business units, covering collateral requirements, credit assessment, risk grading and reporting documentary and legal procedures and compliance with regulatory and statutory requirement. - Establishing the authorization structure for the approval and renewal of credit facilities.
-Authorization limits are allocated to the Chief Executive Officer and business unit Lending Officers.
+Authorization limits are allocated to the Chief Executive Officer, the Senior Executive Vice President and business unit Lending Officers.
 Larger facilities require approval by the Executive Committee of the Board, as appropriate. - Reviewing and assessing credit risk.
 The Credit Risk Management Department assesses all credit exposures in excess of the authorization limits allocated to the business unit Lending Officers prior to facilities, being committed to customers by the business unit concerned.
 Renewals and reviews of facilities are subject to the same review process. - Limiting concentrations of exposure to counterparties, industries and products. - Developing and maintaining the Bank's risk gradings in order to categorize exposures according to the degree of risk of financial loss faced and to focus management on the attendant risks.
 The risk grading system is used in determining where impairment provisions may be required against specific credit exposures.
-The current risk grading framework consists of 12 grades reflecting varying degrees of risk of default and the availability of collateral or other credit risk mitigation.
-The responsibility for approving risk grades lies with the final approving executive or Credit Committee as appropriate.
+The current risk grading framework consists of 21 grades with institutional/corporate borrowers and 12 grades with personal borrowers reflecting varying degrees of risk of default and the availability of collateral or other credit risk mitigation.
+The responsibility for approving risk grades lies with the Chief Executive Officer, the Senior Executive Vice President or business unit Lending Officers, as appropriate.
 Risk grades are subject to regular review. - Reviewing compliance of business units with agreed exposure limits, including those for selected industries and product types.
 Regular reports are prepared by the Credit Risk Management Department and provided to the Credit Committee and the Board on the credit quality of local portfolios and appropriate corrective action is taken.